angelaanjorin/Hair-Hotty/README.md

  - View past orders
  - View blog with CRUD functionality for comments and liking the posts.
  - As a registered User you can write a post and send it to the admin for review.
+ - As a registered user you can view, edit and delete your posts from your profile links.

 Key Features: